To: All ATP Students

 Before graduation from the Austin Teacher Program, students are strongly urged to observe the opening day of school at a school of their choice.
 Students should contact the principal to secure permission to be in the building on the opening day, perhaps request a particular teacher, and receive permission to be in the classroom on the first day of school.
 This permission should be secured during the spring semester before they want to observe in the fall.
 AC students should be in the host teacher’s classroom early on the first day of school and stay throughout the day, observing everything that occurs.

-A typed reflection of the observation, attached to the host teacher’s signed acknowledgement of the day’s observation, should be sent to Nikki Christensen, Administrative Assistant of the Austin Teacher Program.
+A typed reflection of the observation, attached to the host teacher’s signed acknowledgement of the day’s observation, should be sent to Shanda Husers, Administrative Assistant of the Austin Teacher Program.
 It will be placed in the student’s permanent folder.
 The reflection on this observation should include: name of school, teacher, age of students, and content area for secondary schools.
 The observation should address these questions:

 (1) What was the progression of events during the day?

 (3) What procedures were put in place?
 Whose input was solicited?